 State LLC laws vary widely on how many of these steps creditors are allowed to take.
 All states allow creditors to obtain a charging order against an LLC owner's interest.
 Many states limit creditors remedies to this first step (obtaining a charging order).
 Other states allow creditors to foreclose on the owner's LLC interest or even can order the LLC dissolved to pay off an owner's debt.
 For more on charging orders and what personal creditors' of LLC owners can--and can't--do, including the state law variations, see LLC Asset Protection and Charging Orders: An Overview of State Laws.

-In some states, it's not clear whether single member LLCs ("SMLLCs") will receive the same liability protection as multi-member LLCs.
+In some states, it's not clear whether single member LLCs will receive the same liability protection from personal creditors of the LLC owner as multi-member LLCs.
 The rationale for limiting an LLC member's personal creditor's remedies to a charging order is to protect other LLC members from having to share management of their LLC with an outside creditor.
 There are no other LLC members to protect in a single member LLC so the rationale for limiting creditors' remedies to a charging order doesn't apply.
 For this reason, courts in some states have found that single member LLCs are not entitled to the charging order protection and creditors are entitled to pursue other remedies against the LLC member, including foreclosing on the member's interest or ordering the LLC dissolved to pay off the debt.

 Form your own limited liability company today with Nolo's comprehensive Online LLC package.